basics/nuxt-booster/docs/content/v2/en/caveats.md

 In order to solve this case, it can be provided that the content of the stage can already be displayed outside of the app initialization in the case of a slow initialization.

-For this the event `nuxt-speedkit:run` can be used, this returns with `e.detail.sufficient` a value, with which it can be decided whether content is already made visible to the user in the stage.
+In this case the global event `nuxt-speedkit:run` can be used.
+It will return an event object with `e.detail.sufficient` as value.
+With the help of this status you can decide whether the stage should be displayed in advance.

 **Component Example**